Create and Manage Projects

 KUBECONFIGenvironment variable set to the path of the PaletteAI hub cluster'skubeconfigfile.export KUBECONFIG=<kubeconfig-location> -

-A Tenant namespace for the Tenant the Project will belong to.
+A Tenant namespace for the Tenant the Project belongs to.

 Enablement